Young Thug: Musical style and influence

+Image and fashion

-Image and fashionVibe Magazine called Young Thug "one of the most unpredictable, charismatic, and outlandish personalities in hip hop today."
+Vibe Magazine called Young Thug "one of the most unpredictable, charismatic, and outlandish personalities in hip-hop today."
 Rovi called him a "fashion icon".
 His wardrobe has been described as eccentric and consists predominantly of women's clothing, which he has preferred to wear since age 12.
 The Seattle Times wrote that "with a fashion sense as unconventional as his rapping, Young Thug can regularly be seen on his Instagram account rocking painted fingernails, skintight jeans or a kids-size dress as a shirt, which, along with his habit of regularly referring to close male friends as 'hubbie' or 'lover' has led to rumors about his sexual orientation."

 In an advertisement for Calvin Klein, Thug proclaimed "In my world, you can be a gangsta with a dress or you can be a gangsta with baggy pants."
 Fusion described him as "defying gender stereotypes and agitating the way hip-hop defines black masculinity, through his eccentric sense of style."
 He has been compared to David Bowie, Prince, and Little Richard.
 The media has called him gender fluid and androgynous.
 GQ called him "at once a hero and an outsider and a leader of the psychedelic fashion movement of rap hippies."

-In February 2018, Young Thug rebranded himself as "SEX".
+In February 2018, Young Thug rebranded himself as "Sex".